| |

 West Coast mining boom.

-then Zeehan was known as Silver City and home
+Back then Zeehan was known as Silver City and

-moved on when mining began to fail and the bustling
+people moved on when mining began to fail and

-town became what it is today, a little sleepy
+the bustling town became what it is today, a little

 |